CRM · Portland

 How to choose a developer in Portland

 The tell is vocabulary.
 A team that calls your wholesale accounts 'leads' is building the wrong thing.
 Favor someone who immediately models accounts, territories, and reorder cadence, and who asks how your CRM should sync with inventory and ERP.
-Scope custom CRM alongside ERP software, inventory management software, and business intelligence dashboards so the data flows instead of fragmenting again.
+Scope custom CRM alongside ERP software, inventory management software, and business intelligence (BI) dashboards so the data flows instead of fragmenting again.

 From kickoff to launch: the schedule